 Note: Wild and Random are separate categories.
 Wild has questions that do not fit elsewhere, and random chooses from any category.
 Wild and Bible categories, however, do not add bonus points.

 Overall, each level is more difficult than the one before it.
 However, players may find levels one to three more difficult than levels four to eight, especially during the bonus round.
 Levels determine the type of question asked, not its point value.
-The following list describes the types of questions:
+The following list is the question type for each level:

 The number of questions for levels five through eight are low.